22soulfan/WhirlyOS/README.md

 For AstraShell, building may require an ElementaryOS ISO instead of a Debian ISO.

+SeaWave (formely NotebookOS) will be based on BunsenLabs Linux (aka Crunchbang Linux.)

 ## New desktop editions

 New editions will expect to release around 2026